-- You were a New York State resident for the entire year. - Your federal adjusted gross income for the year was \$900,000 or less.

-- You filed federal Form 1040EZ or 1040A (or could have, except your federal taxable income was over \$100,000). - You were not a part-year resident of New York City or Yonkers (however, you may report nonresident earnings tax for Yonkers on Form IT-150).
+- Your federal adjusted gross income for the year was \$900,000 or less. - You filed federal Form 1040EZ or 1040A (or could have, except your federal taxable income was over \$100,000). - You were not a part-year resident of New York City or Yonkers (however, you may report nonresident earnings tax for Yonkers on Form IT-150).

-The following tax credits can be claimed using Form IT-150:
+You can claim the following tax credits on Form IT-150:

 - New York State household credit,

 - New York City household credit,

 - Empire State child credit,

 - New York State child and dependent care credit,

+- New York City child and dependent care credit,

 - New York State earned income credit,

 - Noncustodial parent New York State earned income credit,

 - New York City earned income credit,

 - Real property tax credit,

 - College tuition credit, and

 - New York City school tax credit.